puppetlabs/puppetlabs-splunk_hec/README.md

 ## Release Process
 ------------
-This module is hooked up with an automatic release process using travis.
-To provoke a release simply check the module out locally, tag with the new release version, then travis will promote the build to the forge.
+This module is hooked up with an automatic release process using github actions.
+To provoke a release simply check the module out locally, tag with the new release version, then github will promote the build to the forge.

 Full process to prepare for a release: